lyjelin/ENGG-1340-GP/README.md

 **2. Movie information**

-  i.
+  1..
 Start time

-  ii.
+  2..
 Movie hour

-  iii.
+  3..
 Price of the ticket (assuming all the seats are same priced)

-  iv.
+  4..
 Movie title

-  v. brief storyline
+  5. brief storyline

-  vi.
-Movie genre
+  6. Movie genre

-  vii.
-Ticket availability - if all seats are booked: sold out
+  7. Ticket availability - if all seats are booked: sold out

-  viii.
-Return to main
+  8. Return to main

 **3. Add record**